The Barren Place

 Hagar was a servant to Abram’s wife, Sarai.
 The practice of slavery is as old as time outside the garden.
 When society deems something acceptable, even people who are called and have God’s promises can sin due to cultural norms.
 Leviticus tells us not to follow these cultural norms.
 What sin could we be practicing because society deems it a right?
 Sarai waited ten years for the promised child, but it didn’t come.
 Sarai took matters into her own hands and gave Hagar as a concubine to her husband, Abram.
 Hagar was to sleep with him and birth a child for them.
 Abram and his promised seed still pay for this sin.
 Ishmael is still fighting Isaac (Israel).
 Today, we focus on Hagar, the victim in this.
 God sees victims and hears their prayers and answers.

-"But [a]the Angel of the Lord found her by a spring of water in the wilderness on the road to Shur."
+"But the Angel of the Lord found her by a spring of water in the wilderness on the road to Shur."
 Genesis 16:7 AMPC

 The Hopeless Place

 Hagar was tossed out, alone in a barren wasteland of the desert.
 She was not barren like Sarah.
 When she got pregnant, she thought her future was bright.
 She let pride get the better of her and mistreated Sarah because Sarah was too old to have a child.
 Hagar was confident in her position as the mother of the heir.
 Sarah had the power to abuse Hagar, and she did.
 Hagar ran to the desert.
 Hagar had no one.
-She was utterly alone in the wasteland of the desert, mirroring the utter loneliness of her soul.
+She was utterly alone in the desert’s wasteland, mirroring her soul’s utter loneliness.
 God saw her and heard her.
 He sent an angel to tell her that He saw her predicament, to prophesy Ishmael and give her direction.

 "Also the Angel of the Lord said to her, I will multiply your descendants exceedingly, so that they shall not be numbered for multitude.And the Angel of the Lord continued, See now, you are with child and shall bear a son, and shall call his name Ishmael [God hears], because the Lord has heard and paid attention to your affliction."
 Genesis 16:10-11 AMPC